ernesthenry/random-quote-generator/README.md

 ### This is a random quote generator built with React js.
-This is a react App that generates random quotes.
+This is a react app that generates random quotes.

 ## Project Set up